 To decrease the risk of clot formation your doctor may recommend antiplatelet agents such as aspirin.

-If the blood clot came from your heart due to atrial fibrillation, anticoagulants may be prescribed.
+If the blood clot was the result of atrial fibrillation, anticoagulants may be prescribed.

 If you have at least a 70% blockage in your carotid artery (in your neck), doctors may recommend: